Awakening the Divine

 -

 Kohenet Shamirah is a Brooklyn-based Jewish educator, artist, activist, healer, and poet.
 She teaches, writes, and consults on issues related to Kabbalistic dreamwork, earth-based spiritual practices, mindfulness, and farming.
-Sarah has a Certificate in Jewish Mindfulness from the institute for Jewish spirituality, is an advanced student of Kabbalistic dream work and imagery with Dr. Cathering Shainberg at The School of Images and studying advanced Hasidut with Dr. Eitan Fishbane.
+Sarah has a Certificate in Jewish Mindfulness from the Institute for Jewish spirituality, is an advanced student of Kabbalistic dream work and imagery with Dr. Catherine Shainberg at The School of Images and studying advanced Hasidut with Dr. Eitan Fishbane.
 As the CEO of Shamir Collective, she coaches high-profile and emergent artists, musicians and authors to weave portals for the next stage of creativity.

 Participants Share…